Facelift Surgery in Toronto

-Having learned from some of the foremost experts in Facelift surgery, Dr. Jugenburg uses the most advanced facial plastic surgery techniques to repair the signs of aging and restore a more youthful appearance.
+Dr. Jugenburg is known for his exceptional natural looking facelifts, using the most advanced facial plastic surgery techniques to repair the signs of aging and restore a more youthful appearance.
 The goal is a natural looking face without being overdone – just enough to make people wonder.

 Our Facelift surgeries take place at our luxurious Royal York Hotel, where your privacy, comfort, and safety are unparalleled.

 The effects of aging, gravity and sun exposure can leave your face looking older than your actual years.
-As we age skin loses elasticity, and muscle tone decreases along with a loss of fatty tissue beneath the skin, resulting in sagging skin and wrinkles.
+As you age your skin loses elasticity, and muscle tone decreases along with a loss of fatty tissue beneath the skin, resulting in sagging skin and wrinkles.

 Gravity plays a role as well.
 As the skin loses its elasticity, gravity pulls down the eyebrows and creates loose skin around the cheeks and jaw.
-While there is no way to fight gravity or stop the aging process, Dr. Jugenburg can restore a more youthful appearance for patients using his innovative facelift procedures.
-The most important part is that the results look natural, without looking fake or overdone.
+While there is no way to fight gravity or stop the aging process, Dr. Jugenburg can restore a more youthful appearance, making you look natural, without looking fake or overdone.

 What is a Facelift?